Vectorworks/developer-scripting/Function Reference/Functions/GetCWidth.md

 [GetWSColumnWidth | GetWSColumnWidth](GetWSColumnWidth%20| GetWSColumnWidth.md)

 ## Version
-GetCWidth is obsolete as of VectorWorks 9.0, see [[VS:GetWSColumnWidth | GetWSColumnWidth]]
+GetCWidth is obsolete as of VectorWorks 9.0, see [GetWSColumnWidth ](GetWSColumnWidth .md)

 Availability: from All Versions